Patricio López Turconi is a fellow at the O’Neill Institute.

 Prior to enrolling at Georgetown Law, López Turconi worked as a consultant for the O’Neill Institute, where he conducted extensive legal research in the areas of reproductive rights and noncommunicable disease prevention.
 López Turconi has also worked for the Argentine government, serving as a member of the Argentine delegation to the United Nations Conference on Trade and Development in Geneva, where he handled the negotiations of various parts of the Bridgetown Covenant.

 As a law student, López Turconi was a teaching assistant in public international law and foundations of private law, winning the Alfredo Canavese Teaching Excellence Award for his work.
 López Turconi also represented his university at the 2017 Phillip C. Jessup Moot Court Competition, winning the national championship and coaching the team in later years.
 For his academic excellence in labor law, contract law, and constitutional law, he received various distinctions from local law firms and civil society organizations.

-López Turconi graduated from Universidad Torcuato Di Tella School of Law in 2020.
+López Turconi holds an LL.M. in National and Global Health Law from Georgetown University Law Center.
+He graduated from Universidad Torcuato Di Tella School of Law in 2020.